 Absolutely not.
 While drivers and insurers may try to point fingers at cyclists, California law clearly states that drivers owe a duty of care to share the road safely with cyclists.

 In most cases, motorists bear all—or the majority—of the fault.
+For a closer look at common driver mistakes that cause bicycle crashes, see our detailed guide.
 But insurers still try to shift partial blame to reduce what they pay.

 Remember: Cyclists have the same legal rights as drivers.
 We fight to make sure those rights are respected—and enforced.